 We then went beyond risk factors in the U.S. equity market and turned our attention to international equity markets.
 The structure of international financial markets has changed over the past few decades; barriers to international investment have fallen and financial markets have become more integrated.
 We show in Christoffersen, Errunza, Jacobs, and Langlois (2012) that measures of dependence between national equity markets have at the same time greatly increased.
 Higher correlations and higher occurrence of joint extreme events (e.g. crises) imply that the benefit for an investor of diversifying his portfolio internationally has decreased over time.
 For example, a U.S. investor allocating a part of his wealth in Germany and Japan would have improved his portfolio risk-return profile a lot in the 1980s.
 Nowadays, these gains are lower.

 To model these patterns we generalize the econometric methodology of Christoffersen and Langlois (2013) in two different ways.
 First, we introduce a trend in long-run correlation.
-Correlations of short-term returns (i.e. weekly or monthly) depend on current market conditions, but in addition, they hover around a long-run value that slowly increases over time, a feature robustly supported by the data.
+Correlations of short-term returns (i.e. weekly or monthly) depend on current market conditions, but in addition, they fluctuate around a long-run value that slowly increases over time, a feature robustly supported by the data.
 Second, we adopt an estimation methodology that allows us to estimate our model on a wide set of countries.
-It is this large set of countries that allows us to infer the time trend in average dependence measures.
+It is this large set of countries that makes it possible to capture the time trend in average dependence measures.

 We show that correlations, but also dependence among extreme events, have increased between developed country equity markets (e.g. between the U.S. and U.K.), between emerging country equity markets (e.g. between Brazil and India), and between developed and emerging country equity markets (e.g. between Japan and Russia).
 While a large proportion of the benefits from diversifying across developed countries has disappeared, larger gains remain in diversifying across emerging markets.
-The intuition is that while crises may be more frequent in emerging markets, they are more country-specific.
+The intuition is that while crises may be more frequent in emerging markets, they are more country-specific than in developed markets.

 To better illustrate how these diversification benefits in international equity markets have gone down, I developed a new measure of conditional diversification benefit.
 The objective was to find one measure that could summarize several risk measures (volatility, correlations, downside risk, tail risk, etc.) into one meaningful measure of portfolio diversification.